Architecture-Aware Synthesis of Stabilizer Circuits from Clifford Tableaus: Conclusion

 In the current noisy intermediate-scale quantum (NISQ) era of quantum computing, the effects of decoherence and imperfect physical quantum gates mean that deep circuits typically accrue significant errors before computation and measurement can be completed.
 Hence, optimizing circuits to improve overall fidelity is important to obtain meaningful results from quantum algorithms.

-However, current quantum computing architectures typically limit the set of possible multi-qubit interactions, increasing the circuit's size because information needs to take a detour to go from one qubit to another.
-We typically represent the device's connectivity constraints using a simple graph where physical qubits are represented by nodes in the graph, and edges between nodes indicate that the represented physical qubits can interact directly.
-We henceforth refer to this graph as the architecture or connectivity of the given quantum system.
+However, current quantum computing architectures typically limit the set of possible multi-qubit interactions, increasing the circuit's size as additional gates are required to route the interactions along limited connectivity.
+Typically, the device's connectivity constraints are represented using a simple graph where physical qubits are represented by nodes in the graph, and edges between nodes indicate that the represented physical qubits can interact directly.
+We henceforth refer to this graph as the architecture or connectivity graph of the given quantum system.

 The problem of making a quantum circuit fit the connectivity constraints of a particular device is called the qubit routing problem.
-Traditionally, this problem was solved from the perspective that if the architecture does not allow a gate in the circuit, it is because the qubits are in the wrong place.
-Hence, the qubits were moved to different registers using SWAP gates.
+Traditionally, this problem was solved from the perspective that if the architecture does not allow a gate in the circuit, additional SWAP gates would be introduced to swap qubits to the correct registers.
 These strategies are still dominant in existing compilers, such as the Qiskit transpiler~\cite{qiskit}.

 Recent advances in architecture-aware synthesis techniques solve this problem through the perspective that gates in the circuit are wrong.
-Whenever the quantum circuit was created, the wrong gates were chosen.
-Thus, the circuit is represented using an intermediate representation from which a new circuit can be synthesized in an architecture-aware fashion.
+Whenever the quantum circuit was created, incompatible gates were chosen.
+Instead, a new circuit should be synthesized in an architecture-aware fashion.
 This approach to routing a circuit makes it easier to make global optimizations of the circuit, such that the gate overhead of architecture-aware synthesis should be lower than the gate overhead of swapping qubits.

-These architecture-aware synthesis techniques typically use parity maps or phase polynomials to represent pieces of the circuit that only contain CNOT gates~\cite{Nash_2020,kissinger2019cnot,Wu_2023,vandegriend2023dynamic}, or CNOT gates with $R_Z(\alpha)$-gates~\cite{Nash_2020,degriend2020architectureaware,vandaele2022phase}, respectively.
+These architecture-aware synthesis techniques typically use parity maps or phase polynomials~\cite{Amy2013} to represent pieces of the circuit that only contain CNOT gates~\cite{Nash_2020,kissinger2019cnot,Wu_2023,vandegriend2023dynamic}, or CNOT gates with $R_Z(\alpha)$-gates~\cite{Amy_2018, Nash_2020,degriend2020architectureaware,vandaele2022phase}, respectively.
 Then, these intermediate representations are stitched together to form a universal synthesis method~\cite{gheorghiu2022reducing,Martiel_2022,gogioso2022annealing,winderl2023recursively,vandegriend2023towards}.